arkency/posts/posts/2017-06-07-acceptance-testing-ruby-using-actors-personas.md

 ### Defaults

 This style allows you to build a story and hide a lot of implementation details.
-Usually defaults are provided either in terms of default method arguments:
+Usually, defaults are provided either in terms of default method arguments:

 ```
 #!ruby